MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/role/active-directory-server/memory-usage-considerations.md

 - NTLM authentication protocol
 - Other authentication packages that load into LSA

-The AD database services (NTDSAI.DLL) are working with the Extensible Storage Engine (ESE, ESENT.DLL).
+The AD database services (NTDSAI.dll) are working with the Extensible Storage Engine (ESE, ESENT.dll).

-Here is a visual diagram of LSASS memory usage on a Domain Controller (DC):
+Here is a visual diagram of LSASS memory usage on a DC:

 ![Diagram of the components that use LSASS memory](media/domain-controller-lsass-memory-usage.png)

-The amount of memory that the Lsass.exe process uses on a DC increases in accordance with Active Directory usage.
+The amount of memory that LSASS uses on a DC increases in accordance with Active Directory usage.
 When data is queried, it is cached in memory.

 LSASS process memory usage can be divided into several parts as illustrated in the above diagram.